stevegrunwell/building-for-php-cli/slides/garbage-collection.md

 ### Garbage Collection

-* Unset objects when they're no longer necessary <!-- .element: class="fragment" -->
+* <!-- .element: class="fragment" --> Clean up objects when you're done <!-- .element: class="fragment" -->
-* Be judicious with caching <!-- .element: class="fragment" -->
+* <!-- .element: class="fragment" --> Be judicious with caching
-* Watch the size of arrays that are constantly growing <!-- .element: class="fragment" -->
+* <!-- .element: class="fragment" --> Watch for ballooning objects & arrays!

 Note:

-The garbage collector frees up memory that was previously allocated but no longer needed.
+* Garbage collector frees up memory that was previously allocated but no longer needed.

-Not something PHP developers normally have to worry about, because it gets cleaned up for us automatically at the end of each request.
+* PHP normally handles this automatically @ end of request

-You can help the garbage collector by explicitly saying "I'm done with this" by using unset().
+* Help the garbage collector by explicitly unsetting variables

-Try to cache values in variables whenever possible, but be careful about how big those caches get; if you're running something in a big loop, consider null-ing out that variable after a certain number of iterations.
+* Cache in variables when appropriate, but be aware the size can balloon